hermixy/RTEMS-BeagleBone-Black/README.md

 $ ls -l /dev/ttyUSB* /dev/ttyACM*
 ```

-To use screen and connect to the Raspberry Pi, suposing the device name is **ttyUSB0**:
+To use screen and connect to the BeagleBone Black, suposing the device name is **ttyUSB0**:
 ```
 $ sudo screen /dev/ttyUSB0 115200
 ```

-## How to build a Kernel Image using RTEMS 📦
+## How to build the Kernel Image using RTEMS 📦
 1. Change to the build directory.
 ```
 $ cd build
-$ cd rpi2
+$ cd bbb-libbsd
 ```

 2. Double check the options in the Makefile [rtems-paths.mak](https://github.com/edison369/RTEMS-Raspberry-Pi/blob/main/build/rtems-paths.mak).
 You usually just need to set the path to the cross compiler and RTEMS BSP.
 In case you followed the installation in [RTEMS Installation](<#rtems-installation>):
 ```
-RTEMS_TOOL_BASE ?= /home/edimar369/development/rtems/5
+RTEMS_TOOL_BASE ?= /home/edison369/quick-start/rtems/6
-RTEMS_BSP_BASE ?= /home/edimar369/development/rtems/5
+RTEMS_BSP_BASE ?= /home/edison369/quick-start/rtems/6
 ```

 3. Run make to build the executable: